Skip to content

 1. Delegating to the obtained provider makes this property config-reloadable without any additional code.

-Now, you could, for example, assign the same ItemBehaviorFactory to multiple items, while still accessing different configs.
+Now, you can assign the same ItemBehaviorFactory to multiple items, while still accessing different configs for each item:

 @Init(stage = InitStage.PRE_PACK) // (1)!